S-HEMANTH-REDDY/resume/README.md

 # resume
   This is a simple resume using html,css.

-Example of how a resume can be without any details.
+Example of how a resume can be without any personal details.